MercuryTechnologies/ghciwatch/docs/integration/multiple-components.md

 # Multiple Cabal components

-Currently, multiple Cabal components don't work.
+Currently, multiple Cabal components don't work nicely with GHCi/ghciwatch (note that this is different from [multiple Cabal _packages_](multiple-components.md), which _also_ don't work).
 You can work around this with [the Cabal `test-dev` trick][test-dev] as described by the venerable Jade Lovelace.
 This works by defining a new component in our `.cabal` file which includes the sources from the library and the tests, which has the added benefit of speeding up compile times by allowing the compilation of different components to be interleaved.

 [test-dev]: https://jade.fyi/blog/cabal-test-dev-trick/